Home / Compare Travel Insurance / Travel insurance for bus…

 Many things can go wrong before the trip even starts – an unforeseen natural disaster may impact your destination, or your work conference may be unexpectedly cancelled.
 In these cases, it’s helpful to have a travel insurance policy that covers cancellations, so it’s a good idea to compare travel insurance quotes and purchase a suitable policy as soon you book the trip or pay any deposits.

-If you travel often to the same location throughout the year for your business, you might find more value in purchasing an annual multi-trip policy.
-This one policy can cover your business trips for an entire year (but be sure to check the maximum travel days that are covered, per trip).
+If you travel often to the same or different locations throughout the year for your business, you might find more value in purchasing an annual multi-trip policy.
+This one policy can cover your business trips for an entire year (but be sure to check the maximum travel days per trip that are covered).

 Travel insurance for businesses is similar to standard travel insurance policies for domestic and international trips.
 When taking out a leisure travel insurance policy, your benefits will typically include cover relevant to business trips such as luggage cover.